Liao Chengzhi

 Liao Chengzhi (廖承志 (Liào Chéngzhì); 25 September 1908 – 10 June 1983) was a Chinese politician.
-He joined the Communist Party of China in 1928, and rose to the position of director of the Xinhua News Agency; after 1949, he worked in various positions related to foreign affairs, most prominently president of the Beijing Foreign Languages Institute, president of the Sino-Japanese Friendship Society, and Minister of the Office of Overseas Chinese Affairs.
+He joined the Chinese Communist Party in 1928, and rose to the position of director of the Xinhua News Agency; after 1949, he worked in various positions related to foreign affairs, most prominently president of the Beijing Foreign Languages Institute, president of the Sino-Japanese Friendship Society, and Minister of the Office of Overseas Chinese Affairs.

 Early life

 Liao was born in the Ōkubo neighbourhood of Tokyo in 1908 to father Liao Zhongkai and mother He Xiangning.
 His father had wanted to study abroad ever since he was a student at Hong Kong's Queen's College; he left his wife behind in Hong Kong to pursue his studies in Tokyo in January 1903, but she joined him there just three months later.
 She pursued education there as well, taking time off after young Liao was born, but returning to school just six months later.
 Liao was overweight as a child; even his own parents referred to him as "fatty" (肥仔).
 His parents became members of the Kuomintang very early on; Sun Yat-sen was a frequent visitor to their household, sparking the young Liao's interest in politics.
-He and his sister Liao Mengxing also studied wushu with one of Sun's bodyguards.
 His family moved frequently; the young Liao attended school in Tokyo, Shanghai, and Guangzhou.

 Liao returned to his parents' home of Guangdong in 1923, where he entered the middle school attached to Lingnan University.
 He first met Zhou Enlai, who was then an instructor at the Whampoa Military Academy in Guangzhou, the following year.
 Under Zhou's influence, Liao became further interested in politics, and joined the Kuomintang.
 In June 1925, he was one of the leaders of a protest march in Guangzhou which was fired upon by British and French troops, in what became known as the Shaji Incident; Liao himself had his hat shot off, and barely escaped with his life.
 His father was assassinated two months later by a member of a rival faction in the Kuomintang.
 In 1927, fearing for her family's lives, his mother took Liao and his siblings back into exile in Tokyo.
-The following year, he not only entered Waseda University, but also joined the Tokyo branch of the Chinese Communist Party, which provoked the university to expel him.
+The following year, he not only entered Waseda University, but also joined the Tokyo branch of the Chinese Communist Party (CCP), which provoked the university to expel him.
 His political activities also attracted unfavourable attention from the Japanese government, which deported him in the summer of that year; he then proceeded to Shanghai.